IWILZ/Servo-Tester-Arduino/README.md

                     INA219_CONFIG_SADCRES_12BIT_128S_69MS |
                     INA219_CONFIG_MODE_SANDBVOLT_TRIGGERED;
 ```
-In this way the program can use a "triggered" sampling at 12bit/sample collecting 128 samples in about 69mSec :exclamation:
+In this way the program will use a **"triggered" sampling at 12bit/sample collecting 128 samples in about 69mSec** :exclamation:

-...under construction...

 [^1]: Be careful when using 6.1V because some servos could be damaged by voltages higher than 5V (refer to the servo data sheet)
 [^2]: to be sure about the right direction of the connectors on the board, i introduced some reference pins in the connectors (each green cros in the schematic) to ensure that the connection between male and female can only occur in the correct direction.